NSLS-II/docs/source/arch/metadatastore-format.rst

     {
         "uid": "60bac4c7-e2d3-4c4b-a553-3790a8add866",
         "begin_run_event": "2dc386b5-cfee-4906-98e9-1a8322581a92",
-        "reason": "FAIL: mouse ate cheese",
+        "reason": "mouse ate cheese",
+        "completion_state": "fail",
         "time": 1422940679.72617,
-        "start_id": "95cc29eb-e4d8-429d-84b0-880cf8c42e7e"
     }

 The field ``reason`` can be used to describe why a run ended e.g. was it aborted or was there an exception during data collection.
-The field ``start_id`` is a pointer to the start event.
+The field ``begin_run_event`` is a pointer to the start document.